EEN421/EEN421.github.io/2024-02-12-Rpi-Soil-Sensor-2.0-Part-2-(Under-Construction!).md

 # Introduction and Use Case:

 This follows up on a previous post where we [built a Raspberry Pi based soil sensor and onboarded it to Azure IoT Hub](https://www.hanley.cloud/2024-02-05-Sentinel-Integrated-RPi-Soil-Sensor-2.0/).
-What next? how do we read that data or do anything meaningful with it? &#129300;
+What next? how do we read that data and get it into a Log Analytics Workspace? &#129300;

-Some advanced readers may have thought to make a diagnostics settin in the IoT Hub to forward telemetry data to a workspace, only to find just the 'telemetry' data (send success/fail and other telemetry metrics &#128200;) but not the actual message data make it into the AzureDiagnostics table in a workspace (good guess though, that was my first move too &#128527;).
+Some advanced readers may have thought to make a diagnostics settin in the IoT Hub to forward telemetry data to a workspace, only to find just the 'telemetry' data (send success/fail and other telemetry metrics &#128200;) but _not the actual message data_ make it into the **AzureDiagnostics table** in a workspace (good guess though, that was my first move too &#128527;).

 As our title suggests, the best way to get our IoT Sensor messages from IoT Hub into a Log Analytics workspace is from **IoT Hub** through a **Service Bus**, and into a **Logic App** which can parse the 'message' data, then finally send it to a **Log Analytics Workspace**, like this:

 <br/>

-&#128232; IOT Hub &#10145; Service-Bus &#10145; Logic-App &#10145; Log-Analytics-Workspace &#128201;
+**&#128232; IOT Hub &#10145; Service Bus &#10145; Logic App &#10145; Log Analytics Workspace &#128201;**

 <br/>
 <br/>

 # In this Post We Will:
 - &#128073; Create an Azure Service Bus &#128233;
 - &#128073; Setup an Azure Log Analytics Workspace &#128202;
 - &#128073; Build a Logic App to Parse and send the Message Data &#128232;
 - &#128073; Accomplish something AWESOME today x3! &#128526;

 <br/><br/>

-# Create Azure Service Bus
+# Create Azure Service Bus & Service Bus Queue

 - Login to the Azure portal and click **+Create a Resource** button, then search for **Service Bus** in the **Marketplace**.